-"Another session of Congress has just closed," he continued.
-"There were numerous measures pending and acted there will which the provident may numerous maisures pending and acted upon with which the president was prominently identified.
+'Another session of Congress has just "Another session of Congress has just closed." he continued.
+"There were numerous measures pending and acted upon with which the president was prominently identified.
 So far as I can recall I supported everyone of them.
 There was one matter, however, about which I have taken a different view from him.
-I refer to the discharge, without honor, of the members of com-panies B, C and D of the Twenty-fifth infantry, on account of the shooting af-fray at Brownsville, Tex.
+I refer to the discharge, without honor, of the members of com-panies B. C and D of the Twenty-fifth infantry, on account of the shooting af-fray at Brownsville, Tex.
 This was an incident, not a policy.
 But it was an negro vote.
-It tries the patlence to answer such charges-but that claim might be disposed of, one would think by the simple statement that for more than 30 years I have been honored with that vote almost to a man, and simply because, as on this case.
-I have constitution and the laws.
-The investigation has been in pro-freest: It has not yet been completed for the prefer not to speak of the re-sults until they have been fully deter-mined; but challenged as I am I do not hesistate to say that the testimony bet for far taken justifies the investiga-tion.
-I cannot here and now analyze the testimony, but It is enough to say that the evidence already taken war-bat the belief that not a man in the better any testimony can be secured that will refut any thing that has been the will refut any thing that has been the defined.
+It tries the patience to answer such charges-but that claim might be disposed of, one would think, by the simple statement that for more than 36 years I have been honored with that vote almost to a man, and simply because, as on this case.
+I have always upheld their rights under the Constitutions and the laws always upheld thelp rights under the Constitution and the laws.
+"The investigation has been in pro-gress: it has not yet been completed.
+I would prefer not to speak of the re-sults until they have been fully deter-mined; but challenged as I am I do not hisitate to say that the testimony so far taken justifies the investiga-tion.
+I cannot here and now analyze the testimony, but it is enough to say that the evidence already taken war-cauts the belief that not a man in that ants the belief that not a man in that attalion fired a gun.
+I do not be-eve any testimony can be secured bat will refute anything that has been esta blished.